What Flatulence Really Means for Your Health (And 6 Juices to Stop It)

 Passing of wind/gas is a very natural thing, but excessive flatulence is quite another thing.

-While it is normal for one to pass wind, too much wind can cause abdominal discomfort and can be a social embarrassment.
+While it is normal for one to pass wind/gas, too much gas can cause abdominal discomfort and can be a social embarrassment.
 The best way to control flatulence is to watch what you eat.

 After eating flatulence-causing foods, the gas will be expelled between five and seven hours.
 So, to check what you could have eaten that might have caused excessive flatulence, work back that number of hours.